What to Do If I Need a Lawyer and I Have No Money in 2025? 10 Practical Solutions

 What Is a Pro Bono Lawyer?

 Attorneys providing legal services for free are called pro bono.
-You can search for free representation through online directories like Pro Bono Net and American Bar Association’s Free Legal Answers.
+You can search for free representation through online directories like Pro Bono Net and Law Help.

 Alternatively, you can research local bar associations that provide referral services.
 You will likely find a lawyer willing to give a free initial consultation through these services.